twinfoundation/entity-storage/packages/entity-storage-connector-postgresql/docs/reference/interfaces/IPostgreSqlEntityStorageConnectorConfig.md

 > **password**: `string`

-The password for the PostgresSql instance.
+The password for the PostgreSql instance.

 ***